 - herpes esophagitis

-The length of your fever will depend on its cause and the steps you take to manage it.
+The length of a fever will depend on its cause and the steps taken to manage it.

 The initial stage of HIV can last from months to years.
-Within that time period, you may experience intermittent fevers that last anywhere from two to four weeks.
+Within that time period, a person may experience intermittent fevers that last anywhere from two to four weeks.

-If your fever is related to an opportunistic infection, its length will depend on the type of infection, the treatment you receive, and your overall condition.
+If a fever is related to an opportunistic infection, its length will depend on the type of infection, the treatment a person receives, and their overall condition.

-If your fever is caused by medication that you’re taking, its length will depend on the medication, how long you take it for, and your overall condition.
+If a fever is caused by medication, its length will depend on the medication, how long someone takes it, and their overall condition.

-Most fevers are not serious and resolve on their own.
+Most fevers aren’t serious and resolve on their own.
 But in some cases, fever can be a sign of a serious issue that requires treatment.
-Your doctor can help you identify the cause of your fever and prescribe appropriate treatment.
+A healthcare provider can help someone identify the cause of a fever and prescribe appropriate treatment.

-If you suspect you’ve been exposed to HIV, make an appointment with your doctor.
-If you’re experiencing recurrent fevers or other symptoms, it may be a sign of an acute HIV infection.
-Ask your doctor about HIV testing.
+If someone suspects they’ve been exposed to HIV, they should make an appointment with their healthcare provider and ask about HIV testing.
+If they’re experiencing recurrent fevers or nonspecific symptoms, it may be a sign of an acute HIV infection.

-If you’ve already been diagnosed with HIV, make an appointment with your doctor as soon as you develop a fever.
-It may be a sign of an opportunistic infection or problems with your medication regimen.
-If left untreated, your condition might become worse.
+If someone’s already received an HIV diagnosis, they should make an appointment with their healthcare provider as soon as they develop a fever.
+It may be a sign of an opportunistic infection or problems with their medication regimen.
+If left untreated, their condition might become worse.

 In many cases, hydration and rest are all it takes to treat a fever.
-Depending on its severity and cause, your doctor may also recommend other treatments.
+Depending on its severity and cause, a healthcare provider may also recommend other treatments.
 For example, they may recommend over-the-counter medication, such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin).

-If you have an opportunistic infection, your doctor may prescribe antivirals, antibiotics, or other types of medication.
-If they suspect your fever is caused by medication, they may adjust your drug regimen.
+If someone has an opportunistic infection, their healthcare provider may prescribe antivirals, antibiotics, or other types of medication.
+If they suspect someone’s fever is caused by medication, they may adjust the drug regimen.

-Your outlook will depend on the severity and cause of your fever.
-In many cases, early diagnosis and treatment can help improve your outlook.
-Ask your doctor for more information about your specific condition, treatment options, and outlook.
+A person’s outlook depends on the severity and cause of the fever.
+In many cases, early diagnosis and treatment can help improve a person’s outlook.
+A person with HIV fever should ask a healthcare provider for more information about their specific condition, treatment options, and outlook.